tradingstrategy-ai/tradingview-defi-strategy/README.md

 **Whether it makes profit or not is outside the scope of the example.** The strategy is not optimised at all and parameters are picked more or less by a gut feeling.
 Please use this example as learning material and base for your own strategies.

-- Use Bollinger Band's to determine entrys and exists
+- Use Bollinger Band's and [RSI](equity-curve-coinbase-with-fees.png) to determine position entries
 - Long only - suitable for [DEX spot markets](https://tradingstrategy.ai/glossary/spot-market)
 - Daily timeframe for candles
 - Backtesting period of 2022-01-01 - 2023-04-01